THE ROLE OF A LAY COMMITTEE APPOINTEE (LCA)

 Committee Appointees are expected to:

-- Comply with the Code of Conduct, schedule B of the College By-law.
+- Comply with the Code of Conduct.

 - Demonstrate a Duty of Care which requires that appointees exercise the same care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
 Duty of Care requires appointees take appropriate steps so that they can make sound, informed decisions.
 This duty includes: